ashsiv/CarND-Kidnapped-Vehicle-Project/README.md

 # End to End Vehicle Localizer

-This project highlights the implementation of an End to End sparse localization for a vehicle based on a given map with landmarks.
+This project highlights the implementation of an End to End sparse localization of a vehicle in C++.

 ![Image cropped to region of interest](https://github.com/ashsiv/End-to-End-Vehicle-Localizer/blob/master/images/Main.JPG)